vagabondlab/phycorr/README.md

 PHYCORR (Physiological Correction) contains a Matlab-based pipeline for performing R-DECO and RetroICOR analysis on physiological data.
 The pipeline consists of preprocessing steps to extract cardiac and respiratory signals using R-DECO, followed by the RetroICOR processing itself.

-* The foundational code and functional pipeline used in this pipeline were generously provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital. https://www.martinos.org/investigator/roberta-sclocco/
+* The foundational code and functions used in this pipeline were generously provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital. https://www.martinos.org/investigator/roberta-sclocco/

 ## Workflow